Keio University

 Mitsuyoshi Kimura

-Have you heard of grazing milk?
-When you think of milk, many people imagine cows walking through vast grasslands, but most milk sold in supermarkets is squeezed from cows tethered by their necks in barns.
-"Grazing," where cows are released into pastures to eat the grass that grows there, is not very common nationwide.
+Are you familiar with pasture-raised milk?
+When people think of milk, many imagine cows walking through vast grasslands, but most of the milk sold in supermarkets comes from cows tethered by their necks inside barns.
+"Pasturing," where cows are released into fields to eat growing grass, is by no means common nationwide.

-Fascinated by grazing milk, my father and I opened "Musashino Dairy CRAFT MILK STAND" in Kichijoji, Tokyo, this June, featuring milk from select farms focused on grazing.
-While delicious milk is often thought to be rich and sweet, grazing milk is actually light and has a delicate flavor.
+Fascinated by pasture-raised milk, my father and I opened "Musashino Dairy CRAFT MILK STAND" in Kichijoji, Tokyo, this June, featuring milk from select farms focused on pasturing.
+While delicious milk is often thought to be rich and sweet, pasture-raised milk is actually light with a delicate flavor.
 One sip will surprise you.
 It completely flips your perspective on milk.

-I'm showing my love for milk now, but I hated it when I was a child.
-What's more, I hated it even though my family has run a milk shop for over 100 years since my grandfather's generation.
+I am clearly full of love for milk now, but I hated it when I was a child.
+To make matters worse, I hated it despite my family having run a milk shop for over 100 years since my grandfather's generation.
 I always left my milk unfinished during school lunches.

-My dislike for milk changed in my late 20s after reading a book my father gave me about "Saito Farm," which started self-taught grazing dairy farming in Asahikawa, Hokkaido.
-I was moved by the story of creating a vast ranch in the deep mountains—an area said to be unsuitable for dairy farming—by harnessing the power of cows and nature.
-I immediately flew to Hokkaido and helped out for a few days.
-On the steep slopes deep in the mountains with a panoramic view of the city, the cows walked calmly and sturdily.
+My dislike for milk changed in my late 20s, influenced by a book my father gave me about "Saito Farm," a self-taught pasture dairy farm in Asahikawa, Hokkaido.
+Moved by the story of how they used the power of cows and nature to create a vast farm deep in the mountains—an area said to be unsuitable for dairy farming—I immediately flew to Hokkaido and helped out for a few days.
+On the steep slopes deep in the mountains with a panoramic view of the city, the cows walked calmly and robustly.
 I will never forget the milk I drank after work.
 It had no smell at all and went down smoothly.
 I was so moved that I gulped it down.

-Since then, I have visited farms across the country and realized that grazing milk is delicious and can be enjoyed even by those who dislike milk.
-I began to want to open a grazing milk shop someday.
+Since then, I have visited farms across the country and realized that pasture-raised milk is delicious and can be enjoyed even by those who hate milk.
+I began to want to open a pasture-raised milk shop someday.

-The plan took shape following my father's traffic accident.
-Last June, he was in an accident while driving a truck.
+The concept became serious following my father's traffic accident.
+Last June, he was involved in an accident while driving a truck.
 Although he didn't suffer major injuries, at 77 years old, I felt it would be difficult for him to continue his current work of transporting goods.
 However, it isn't easy to make a father who has been self-employed for nearly 50 years quit working.
-So, we decided to start a milk stand together where he wouldn't have to drive.
+Therefore, I decided we should start a milk stand together that wouldn't require driving.

-It has been four months since we opened, and thankfully, many people have visited us.
-What makes me happy is when people who dislike milk tell me it's delicious.
+Four months since opening, I am grateful that many people have visited us.
+What makes me happiest is when people who hate milk tell me it's delicious as they drink it.
 The dairy industry faces many problems, such as declining milk consumption and soaring grain prices, but I want to work with my father to communicate the new value of milk.

 *Affiliations and titles are as of the time of publication.